xodivorce/npm-xodivorce/README.md

      ```bash
      npm install
      ```

 4. **Run the tool:**
    - Run the tool from your terminal:

       **Locally:**
       ```bash
-      # Link the package for local development.
+      # Link the package for local development
       npm link
-      # Run the CLI tool.
+      # Run the CLI tool
       xodivorce
       # For quick testing, use the command `node index.mjs`
       ```

       **Production (Public):**
       ```bash
-      # Log in to your npm account.
+      # Log in to your npm account
       npm login
-      # Publish the package to npm.
+      # Publish the package to npm
       npm publish --access public
       ```